apple/game-center-tools/README_genrulesinput.md

 ### Example 2

-In the second example there are 2 new requests:
+In the second example, there are two new requests:

-1. Request from an older version of the app where no skill property is provided.
+1. Request from an older version of the app where no skill property is provided
-2. Request from a new version of the app where a skill of 45 is provided.
+2. Request from a new version of the app where a skill of 45 is provided

 ```
 $ genrulesinput.py << 'EOF'